brobilly/WriteUp-CTF/README.md

 # WriteUp-CTF
-A repo for writeups of CTF challenges and competition(_if i solved any xd_) i've done
+A repo for writeups of CTF challenges and competition i've done(_bilamana tidak malas_)